sporto/elm-tutorial/building/planning.md

 # Planning

-We will build an application to track an imaginary role playing game.
+We will build a basic application to track an imaginary role playing game.

 This application will demonstrate: